basho-labs/little_riak_book/en/02-concepts.md

 If consistency should not be compromised in a distributed database, we can choose to sacrifice *availability* instead.
 We may, for instance, decide to lock the entire database during a write, and simply refuse to serve requests until that value has been replicated to all relevant nodes.
 Clients have to wait while their results can be brought into a consistent state (ensuring all replicas will return the same value) or fail if the nodes have trouble communicating.
 For many high-traffic read/write use-cases, like an online shopping cart where even minor delays will cause people to just shop elsewhere, this is not an acceptable sacrifice.

 This tradeoff is known as Brewer's CAP theorem.
 CAP loosely states that you can have a C (consistent), A (available), or P (partition-tolerant) system, but you can only choose 2.
 Assuming your system is distributed, you're going to be partition-tolerant, meaning, that your network can tolerate packet loss.
 If a network partition occurs between nodes, your servers still run.
+So your only real choices are CP or AP.
+Riak 2.0 supports both modes.

 <!-- A fourth concept not covered by the CAP theorem, latency, is especially important here. -->

-<aside class="sidebar"><h3>Not Quite C</h3>

-Strictly speaking, Riak has a tunable availability/latency tradeoff, rather than availability/consistency.
-Making Riak run faster by keeping R and W values low will increase the likelihood of temporarily inconsistent results (higher availability).
-Setting those values higher will improving the <em>odds</e> of consistent responses (never quite reaching strict consistency), but will slow down those responses and increase the likelihood that Riak will fail to respond (in the event of a partition).

-Currently, no setting can make Riak truly CP in the general case, but features for a few strict cases are being researched.
-</aside>

-<h3>N/R/W</h3>
+<h3>Strong Consistency</h3>

+Since version 2.0, Riak now supports strong Consistency (SC), as well as High Availability (HA).
+"Waitaminute!"
+I hear you say, "doesn't that break the CAP theorem?"
+Not the way Riak does it.
+Riak supports setting a bucket type property as strongly consistent.
+Any bucket of that type is now SC.
+Meaning, that a request is either successfully replicated to a majority of partitions, or it fails (if you want to sound fancy at parties, just say "Riak SC uses a variant of the vertical Paxos leader election algorithm").

+This, naturally, comes at a cost.
+As we know from the CAP theorem, if too many nodes are down, the write will fail.
+You'll have to repair your node or network, and try the write again.
+In short, you've lost high availability.
+If you don't absolutely need strong consistency, consider staying with the high availability default, and tuning it to your needs as we'll see in the next section.

+<h3>Tunable Availability with N/R/W</h3>

-A question the CAP theorem demands you answer with a distributed system is: do I give up strict consistency, or give up ensured availability?
+A question the CAP theorem demands you answer with a distributed system is: do I give up strong consistency, or give up ensured availability?
 If a request comes in, do I lock out requests until I can enforce consistency across the nodes?
 Or do I serve requests at all costs, with the caveat that the database may become inconsistent?

 Riak's solution is based on Amazon Dynamo's novel approach of a *tunable* AP system.
 It takes advantage of the fact that, though the CAP theorem is true, you can choose what kind of tradeoffs you're willing to make.
-Riak is highly available to serve requests, with the ability to tune its level of availability (nearing, but never quite reaching, full consistency).
+Riak is highly available to serve requests, with the ability to tune its level of availability---nearing, but never quite reaching, strong consistency.
+If you want strong consistency, you'll need to create a special SC bucket type, which we'll see in a later chapter.

+<aside class="sidebar"><h3>Not Quite C</h3>

+Strictly speaking, altering R and W values actually creates a tunable availability/latency tradeoff, rather than availability/consistency.
+Making Riak run faster by keeping R and W values low will increase the likelihood of temporarily inconsistent results (higher availability).
+Setting those values higher will improving the <em>odds</em> of consistent responses (never quite reaching strong consistency), but will slow down those responses and increase the likelihood that Riak will fail to respond (in the event of a partition).
+</aside>

 Riak allows you to choose how many nodes you want to replicate an object to, and how many nodes must be written to or read from per request.
 These values are settings labeled `n_val` (the number of nodes to replicate to), `r` (the number of nodes read from before returning), and `w` (the number of nodes written to before considered successful).